 What Is Sodastream?

 Sodastream is primarily a machine that lets you carbonate water.
-The system uses a gas canister of CO2 and a bottle locking system to inject CO2 into the water, making it fizzy.
+The system uses a gas canister of CO2 and a bottle-locking system to inject CO2 into the water, making it fizzy.
 Whether you like drinking Fanta, Coke or just sparkling water, carbonated drinks play a part in your life.
 Sodastream is a way to make your own drinks back home, whether it be water, generic flavours or flavours created by Sodastream themselves.

 Sodastream is was founded way back in 1903 and one of the biggest things to happen in recent years was Pepsi taking ownership in 2018.
 That means you can now also buy Pepsi and Pepsi Max syrup and make your own drinks at home.
 I like a bottle of Pepsi Max with my Zambrero burritos and now I just make my own drinks at home.
+Mostly, I just use this for sparkling water though.

 There’s one primary reason behind why I like Sodastream; the planet.
 I was buying bottled sparkling water because tap water in Dublin was horrendous.
 It took me a while to realise the best solution wasn’t buying bottled water (and lugging them from Lidl every week) but to get a filtration jug and Sodastream.
 Now, every week we’re buying less plastic.
 You can also have a range of flavours on standby to make a drink to cater to your tastes and even needs (I’m thinking tonic for gin).